 A rare, English, cut steel comet and tortoise shell hair slip or hair comb that was made in 1835.
 Every piece of steel is cut and polished and fit into frame of the piece.

-An 18kt gold and diamond comet pin made in 1986.
+An 18kt gold and diamond comet pin made in 1986 A 1910 18kt gold, sapphire, diamond & pearl comet pin

 More comet pieces - Page Two